PopescuFilip/SnakesAndLaddersF/server/Routes.md

 ### Request
 Update the lobby.
 The request is a JSON object with the following fields:
 - `lobbyId`: The ID of the lobby to update.
-- `adminUsername`: The username of the admin of the lobby.
+- `playerUsername`: The username of the admin of the lobby.
 - `mapType`: The type of map that the game will start in.
 - `maxPlayers`: The maximum number of players that can join the lobby.